TrueHopolok/VladOS/modules/bot/cmd/documentation.md

 var CommandM8B Command = Command{
     InfoBrief: "magic 8 ball",
     InfoFull: `
+ /m8b
+Tells you the truth to a yes/no question in mind.
  /mb
-Tells you the truth to a yes/no question in mind.`,
+Alias for command.
+Does the same as the original.`,
     // contains filtered or unexported fields
 }
 ```